orval-labs/orval/samples/mcp/petstore/README.md

 ### 2. Setup as mcp server in your ai agent.

+Here we will introduce the settings using the `cline` for the ai agent.
+It will work with other ai agents, so please adjust the detailed settings accordingly.
-For clients, specify as follows:
+For `clile`, specify as follows:

 ```
 {